Kunqu: Recognition

-In May 2022, Kunqu Opera was selected as one of the first "Masterpieces of the Oral Intangible Heritage of Humanity" by the United Nations.

 Characteristics

-Kunqu Opera is characterized by the character line cavity, cavity with the character walk.
-Singing also has a certain cavity, different from other operas can be given free play according to the individual conditions of the actors.
-Instead, there are four strict determinations: tone, cavity, plate and spectrum.

-The main difference between Nankun and Beikun is not the geographical location of the troupe, but whether the music is southern or northern.
-Kunqu Qupai music can be divided into vocal qupai and instrumental Qupai according to its different uses.

-The biggest feature of Kunqu opera performance is strong lyricism, delicate movements, and the combination of singing and dancing is ingenious and harmonious.
-Kunqu opera is a comprehensive art of song, dance, mediation, and white performance, and the performance characteristics of singing and dancing have been formed in the long-term performance history, especially reflected in the performance body of each character, and its dance body can be roughly divided into two types: one is the auxiliary posture when speaking and the dance of rewriting the intention developed by gestures; One is a lyrical dance with singing lyrics, which is not only a superb dance move, but also an effective means to express the character's character and the meaning of the lyrics.
+Kunqu opera performance is characterized by strong lyricism, delicate movements, and the harmonious combination of singing and dancing.
+Kunqu opera is a comprehensive art of song, dance, mediation, and white performance, and the performance characteristics of singing and dancing have been formed in the long-term performance history, especially reflected in the performance body of each character, and its dance body can be roughly divided into two types: one is the auxiliary posture when speaking and the dance of rewriting the intention developed by gestures; one is a lyrical dance with singing lyrics, which is not only a superb dance move, but also an effective means to express the character's character and the meaning of the lyrics.
+Singing, unlike other operas, can be given free play according to the individual conditions of the actors.

-The opera dance of Kunqu Opera has absorbed and inherited the traditions of ancient folk dance and court dance, and has accumulated rich experience in the close integration of rap and dance through long-term stage performance practice.
+The opera dance of Kunqu opera has absorbed and inherited the traditions of ancient folk dance and court dance, and has accumulated rich experience in the close integration of rap and dance through long-term stage performance practice.
 To meet the needs of the performance venue of narrative writing, many dance performances that focus on description are created, and cooperate with "drama" to become a folding drama with a strong story.
 Adapted to the needs of the performance venue with strong lyricism and movement, many lyrical dance performances have been created, which have become the main performance means of many single-fold lyric song and dance.

-The Nianbai of Kunqu Opera is also very characteristic, because Kunqu Opera was developed from Wuzhong, so its voice has the characteristics of Wu Nong soft language.
-Among them, Harlequin also has a local white based on the Wu dialect, such as Su Bai, Yangzhou Bai, etc. This market language in the Wuzhong area, has a strong sense of life, and often uses Allegro-style rhyme white, which is very distinctive.
+The nianbai (念白; spoken portions) of Kunqu opera is also very characteristic, because Kunqu opera was developed from Wuzhong area, so its voice has the characteristics of Wu Nong soft language.
+Among them, there are also local nianbai based on the Wu dialect, such as Su Bai, Yangzhou Bai, etc. The language in the Wuzhong area has a strong sense of life, and often uses allegro (music)-style rhyme scheme, which is very distinctive.
 In addition, the singing of Kunqu opera has extremely strict specifications for the sound of words, lines, rhythm, etc., forming a complete singing theory.

+The main difference between Nankun (South Kun) and Beikun (North Kun) is not the geographical location of the troupe, but whether the music is southern or northern.
+Kunqu qupai music can be divided into vocal qupai and instrumental qupai according to its different uses.